 Designing a major: Students who are in good academic standing, with a GPA of 3.3 or above, can submit a proposal for a major to the Educational Policies Committee (EPC) by week seven of spring semester of their sophomore year (prior to obtaining the final 60 credits necessary for graduation).
+Students with a contract major will not have a double or triple major but may pursue a minor if they choose.
 EPC will review the proposal, approve or deny it, or return it to the student for revisions.

 Format of the proposal: The proposal should be developed with the advice and support of a faculty member from the field with the greatest number of credits represented.
 This faculty member should also agree to be the student’s advisor.
 The document should include a rationale for the major, a specific list of courses to complete the major, a brief description of a senior project, and an endorsement from the faculty advisor.
 Each of these sections is discussed further below.

 Rationale: The student must convince EPC that the major represents a rigorous, focused, cohesive area of study.
 Cohesion can be achieved in a variety of ways such as thematically (the history of health as depicted in works of literature) or chronologically (the medieval world view).
 Students must explain how each course they designate contributes to the major.
 The proposal should address why the student could not obtain the same coursework or desired study experience within an existing major.